Intelligence-led Policing

 Intelligence-led policing flashcards - Question 2:

-Intelligence-led policing employs a _________ management approach.
+Intelligence-led policing employs a _________ management

 A top-down